chengkehan/SolarHaloStudio/_posts/2022-05-31-CustomPerRendererDataTricksURP.md

 How to send data to per renderer to make each renderer get different color(or other properties)?
 It's not obvious in Universal Rendering Pipeline.

 In Standard Rendering Pipeline, we can set data to MaterialPropertyBlock and send it Renderers, then read all these data in material.
 But it will cause a problem if we to do so.
 I will break SRPBatching.
-We will get a message in FrameDebug.
+We will get a message in FrameDebug.<!--more-->

 ```
 SRP: Node is not compatible with SRP Batcher